Antibiotics no help against most sinus infections

 But Chow said antibiotics still have a place.

-He recently chaired a committee at the Infectious Diseases Society of America, which has developed guidelines to help spot infections that are more likely to be bacterial.
+He recently chaired a committee at the Infectious Diseases Society, which has developed guidelines to help spot infections that are more likely to be bacterial.

 Those guidelines, still in press, recommend treating only patients whose symptoms last for at least 10 days and keep worsening; who are severely sick with high fever and other symptoms; or who improve and then get worse again.